 One Pot Method:

-Add the mix and 2 cups cold water to a cooking pot.
-Using a small whisk, stir while bringing to boil, over a lower flame.
+Add the mix and 2 cups of cold water to a cooking pot.
+Using a small whisk, stir while bringing it to a boil over a lower flame.
 When the pudding comes to a boil and is thick, take off the stove and whisk in the butter.
 Serve warm or let cool, a cold stream or snow bank works well for chilling.

 Serves 2 to 4, depending on appetite.